microsoft/LightGBM/docs/Installation-Guide.rst

 Windows
 ^^^^^^^

-On Windows an MPI version of LightGBM can be built using
+On Windows, an MPI version of LightGBM can be built using

 - **MS MPI** and **Visual Studio**;